 "There are plenty of other fish in the sea," goes the old cliché.
-But are there?
-According to the International Union for Conservation of Nature's (IUCN) Red List of endangered species, 1,414 species of fish, or 5 percent of the world's known species, are at risk for extinction.
+But are there, really?
+According to the International Union for Conservation of Nature's (IUCN) Red List of endangered species, 1,616 species of fish are at risk for extinction; another 989 are endangered and 627 are critically endangered.
 While habitat loss and pollution are significant factors in the decline of these species, the greatest threat by far is overfishing.

 While it's difficult to determine which fish are the most endangered, the following list represents 10 endangered fish commonly harvested for food.